Renting a property in Zurich

 Finding a property to rent in Zurich

-Availability is limited, and many people are likely to express interest in a particular property, which is normal due to the fact that the market does not operate on a ‘first-come, first-served’ basis.
+Many people are likely to express interest in a particular property, since the market doesn't operate on a ‘first-come, first-served’ basis.

-When this happens, the interested parties are asked to supply as much information about themselves as possible, so that the landlord can decide who would be the most appropriate tenant.
-Information asked for includes a person's present address, their occupation and salary, whether they have children or pets, and often, references are also requested.
+Interested parties supply more information about themselves than many expats will be used to in the hope that the landlord decides they are the most appropriate tenant.
+This can include their present address, occupation and salary, whether they have children or pets, and references are often requested too.

-Another and more straightforward way of securing a property to rent is by finding someone who is interested in sub-letting, or who is moving out before the stipulated end of their lease and needs someone to take over their place.
-In both cases, you will still need the approval of the landlord.
+Other ways to secure a rental property are finding sub-lets or someone who is moving out before the end of their lease and needs someone to take over their place.
+In both cases, tenants still need the landlord's approval.

-Before moving, you are also obliged to leave the accommodation spotlessly clean.
-The standards of cleanliness expected are high, and if the landlord is dissatisfied, they can hire a cleaning company to do the job properly and deduct the cost from your deposit money.
+Tenants wanting to terminate their lease have to do so on dates stipulated in their contract, usually in March or September, and give three months' notice.
+Potential applicants may come to view the property during that time.
+Expats will also have to leave the accommodation spotlessly clean.
+The expected standard of cleanliness is high, and if the landlord is dissatisfied, they can hire a cleaning company to do the job and deduct the cost from the deposit money.

 Finally, renting in Zurich comes with a whole set of rules.
 Landlords are strict when it comes to implementing them, and neighbours will voice their complaints if rules are broken.
 Most of these are common sense and show respect to neighbours, like not making noise after 8 pm (including not using washing machines) or having barbecues on balconies.